Colin-Fredericks/hx-py/README.md

 This project collects the python grading functions that have been used in various HX courses and puts them all in one place so that they're easier to implement.

+In addition, we've folded in the [MITx grading library](https://github.com/mitodl/mitx-grading-library), so you should be able to call all of that from here as well.

 Currently Working On...
 -----------